Overview

 • learn the fundamentals of effective communication within a machine shop environment.

-This program provides a thorough grounding in foundational and advanced aspects of machining technology for those aspiring to become skilled machinists.
+This program provides a thorough grounding in foundational and advanced machining technology for those aspiring to become skilled machinists.

 Prepare to join an industry where precision, skill and technological expertise come together to create the components that keep our world running.